csenge-szabo/csenge-szabo/README.md

 #### About me

-🔭 I’m currently working on an MLOps demo project with Azure Machine Learning studio, GitHub Actions and Kubernetes.
+🔭 I’m currently working on an MLOps demo project with Azure Machine Learning Studio, GitHub Actions and Kubernetes.

 🌱 I’m currently learning about cloud computing practices.